Pet Passport Germany

 Country with a low incidence of rabies.

 Germany does not quarantine healthy pets (cats, dogs and ferrets) from the above countries having resided there for the preceeding six (6) months that meet the requirements in this order:

-a microchip, it will have to be vaccinated again after the
+microchip, it will have to be vaccinated again after the microchip

 laboratories.
 Assuming test results within acceptable limits,

-your pet can enter Germany 90 days after the date the blood was
+your pet can enter Germany no sooner than 90 days after the date the blood was

 drawn and avoid quarantine.
 This step is not required unless you are entering

 from a high rabies country.

 - Within 10 days of travel, a USDA (or CFIA) accredited veterinarian must then complete the bi-lingual